tidalcycles/tidalcycles.github.io/_howtos/midi/index.md

 m1 <- midiStream devices "USB Midi Cable MIDI" 1 synthController
 ~~~~

-The number `1` there specifies the MIDI channel your synth is
+The number `1` there specifies the MIDI channel your synth is listening to, in this case the first one (we start counting from 1 here, a gotcha as some software starts counting from 0).
-listening to.
 Now you are ready to play some MIDI notes.
-Type and
-evaluate the following to play MIDI note #40 and #52:
+Type and evaluate the following to play MIDI note #40 and #52:

 ~~~~haskell
 m1 $ midinote "40 52"